 fail2ban supports out of the box several services like SSH, HTTP servers like Apache and nginx, Postfix, Dovecot and more.
 The services fail2ban will support and secure are so called Jails in fail2ban and can be configured in the jail.conf file resp. you should use a dedicated jail.local file to adjust settings.

-You should provide customizations in jail.local file, or separate .conf files under jail.d/ directory
+You should provide a customizations in the jail.local file, or separate .conf files under jail.d/ directory

 To also secure WordPress using fail2ban we need to install the WP fail2ban plugin.